Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: Using the CD framework to unify and combine inference across the BFF paradigms

 Now, we may broaden our perspective to also consider distribution estimators.
 A CD is defined according to two performance-based descriptors; recall {\it [R1]} and {\it [R2]} from Definition \ref{def:CD}.
-The requirement {\it [R2]} describes the performance of a distribution estimator that covers the target parameter with at least a specified frequency in repeated, independent experiments.
+The requirement {\it [R2]} describes the performance of a distribution estimator that covers the parameter of interest with at least a specified frequency in repeated, independent experiments.
 This so-called relative frequency principle has become a (nearly) universally appealing standard for useful statistical inference regardless of the inferential framework.
 Thus one may consider different inferential methods as a starting point in the search for a well-behaved distribution estimator.
 For example, the Bayesian method derives a posterior distribution which can be thought of as a distribution estimator for the unknown parameter.
 As mentioned earlier, within a frequentist framework one may derive a $p$-value function or a normalized likelihood function to obtain a distribution estimator.
-Naturally, the fiducial distribution is another distribution estimator that can be derived in many settings through the method of generalized fiducial inference \citep{Hannig2016}.
-There are innumerable ways in which one may derive a distribution estimator, but a CD inferential framework suggests restricting this endeavour according to a tried-and-true property that has advanced modern applications of statistics beyond imagination.
+The fiducial distribution is another distribution estimator that can be derived in many settings through the method of generalized fiducial inference \citep{Hannig2016}.
+There are innumerable ways in which one may derive a distribution estimator, but a CD inferential framework suggests restricting this endeavour according to a tried-and-true (frequency) property that can be easily explained and communicated to the broader scientific community.